Injury Control Research Center Designation

-The Center for Injury Research and Policy (CIRP) is one of 10 centers in the United States currently designated as an Injury Control Research Center (ICRC) by the Centers for Disease Control and Prevention.
-CIRP was originally designated as an ICRC in 2008 and was refunded in 2012 for an additional five years.
+The Center for Injury Research and Policy (CIRP) is one of 9 centers in the United States currently designated as an Injury Control Research Center (ICRC) by the Centers for Disease Control and Prevention.
+CIRP has been continually funded as an ICRC since first receiving this designation in 2008.
+The latest award will continue the funding and designation through 2023.
 CIRP is the only ICRC focusing on research and prevention of injuries to children and adolescents.

-CIRP focuses on three core functions of injury control (research, outreach and training) and serves as an academic training center for students from high school through post-graduate levels as well as for visiting international scholars.
-Trans-disciplinary research conducted at CIRP includes the fields of medicine, public health, epidemiology, law and criminal justice, behavioral and social sciences, biostatistics, biomechanics, ergonomics and economics.
+CIRP focuses on three core functions of injury control (research, outreach and training) and serves as an academic training center for students from college through post-graduate levels as well as for visiting international scholars and public health professionals.
+Trans-disciplinary research conducted at CIRP includes the fields of medicine, public health, epidemiology, behavioral and social sciences, communications, biostatistics, biomechanics, and economics.

 Injury Control Research Centers